firefu-mc/mcmuncher/docs/trim-chunks.md

 You can trim multiple dimensions at once, by passing the appropriate options.

+`--keep-overworld FILE` Specify which chunks to keep.

+`--wipe-overworld` Delete entire dimension.

+`--keep-nether FILE` Specify which chunks to keep.

+`--wipe-nether` Delete entire dimension.

+`--keep-end FILE` Specify which chunks to keep.

+`--wipe-end` Delete entire dimension.

+The `--keep-X` and `--wipe-X` options for a single dimension are mutually exclusive.

 You record which chunks to keep for each dimensions in a separate text file.
 Any chunks not in that text file will be deleted from the world.